neinteractiveliterature/intercode/README.md

 [The original Intercode](https://github.com/neinteractiveliterature/intercode-classic) was written in PHP by Barry Tannenbaum for Intercon New England, and has since been used by several other conventions around the world.

-Intercode 2 is a ground-up rewrite of Intercode, making it more robust, more flexible, and more modern.
+Intercode 2 was a ground-up rewrite of Intercode, making it more robust, more flexible, and more modern.
+Starting at version 3.0.0, we've used [semantic versioning](https://semver.org/) for our releases.

 # Overall Architecture